tutek1/DTLabs/03_Platformer2D/lab03.md

 > **Note 1:** In the `_movement()` function, in the part that "clamps" the max speed, I used the `sign` function.
 This gives us `+1` or `-1` depending on whether we are going left or right, which is basically what the `normalize()` did in 3D.

 > aside positive
 > **Note 2:** In the `_movement()` function, in the part that dampens the velocity, I decided to `clamp` the dampening coefficient.
 This only ensures that it remains between `0` and `1`, even in cases where the dampening is very strong.
-I also recommend to add this to the 3D controller just to be sure.
+I also recommend adding this to the 3D controller just to be sure.